jacksho-vfx/onepiece/docs/pipeline_overview.md

 it is a strong signal that you should raise `pipeline.storage.max_workers` or scale out additional Trafalgar instances.

+Trafalgar also exposes `/health` and `/metrics` endpoints on the pipeline API.
+Both endpoints require the standard dashboard bearer token (set `TRAFALGAR_DASHBOARD_TOKEN` and pass `Authorization: Bearer <token>`). `/health` returns a short JSON payload with worker utilisation; `/metrics` emits the same data using the Prometheus text exposition format so scrapers can ingest it directly.

 ## Entry points mapped to pipeline stages

 Traditional pipelines emphasise linear stages (ingest → conform → review → publish), while modern approaches favour event-driven automation and control planes.
 The matrix below maps the primary OnePiece entry points to both views so teams can place them inside existing governance.